 I came to St Thomas for a working vacation about 2 weeks ago with a small carry-on.
 I have about 6 wrap dresses with me and 2 sets of yoga pants.
 I have a pair of flip-flops, tennis shoes, and dress shoes.
 Believe it or not, I have not worn all of the things I have with me!
 I am realizing how little I actually need to survive.

 As I packed for my trip, I was thinking about my German lover.
 He travels worldwide for work and has a basic uniform that he wears, which is simply jeans and black tee shirts.
 He can carry all he needs in a backpack.
-As a Southern American woman, many of my outfits are colorful and lightweight, but I have been thinking more and more about toning down my style a bit.
+As an American woman from the South, many of my outfits are colorful and lightweight, but I have been thinking more and more about toning down my style a bit.
 When black is your basic palette, you can travel without undue attention.

 I have been pondering my next steps after St Thomas, and I feel a plan coming together.
 What I know is this – I am a gypsy at heart.
-I have done my part to raise my children in a stable environment, and now I am free to indulge in the spirit that has been patiently awaiting her release for years.
+I have done my part to raise my children in a stable environment, and now I am free to indulge in the spirit that has been patiently awaiting release for years.
 Maybe in all of my wanderings, I will finally find a home.
 I am discovering that home is not a place, though.
-Home is within my soul, and the rest is simply geography.
+As a minimalist, home is within my soul, and the rest is simply geography.